Impact on Hearing

 The majority of sounds most of us are exposed to every day are at safe listening levels.
 But certain sounds in our environment can exceed safe levels and cause damage to our ears.
 Think of the noise associated with certain kitchen appliances, a loud subway train, power tools or a rock concert.
 Even listening to music with earbuds or headphones can be damaging to structures in the inner ear if the volume is too high.

 The unit used to measure environmental sound intensity is the decibel (dBA).
 Zero decibels is approximately the softest sound the healthy human ear can hear.
-Experts agree that continued exposure to noise above 85 dB, over time, will eventually harm hearing.
+Experts agree that prolonged exposure to noise above 70 dB can be harmful to your hearing.
 In general, the louder the sound, the less time required before hearing will be affected.

 There have been hundreds, if not thousands, of research projects that document the damage caused by excessive noise to the delicate hair (or nerve) cells in the inner ear.
 The repeated pounding of sound pressure against the nerve fibers may cause temporary damage at first, and eventually permanent damage.
 Damage to these cells causes permanent hearing loss.